thekucays/Pintu-Rest/README.md

 ## Things Validated for Each Test Case
 - HTTP Status: should be 200 (get) and 201 (created, when create new post)
 - JSON Schema on response
-- Schema file stored on classpath: `target/classes/createPostSchema.json` and `target/classes/getPostSchema.json`
+- Schema file stored on `schemas` folder on root project

 ## Running The Project
 - Open this project folder on Eclipse